 - Storing your own electricity is becoming more interesting

-- Smart consumption control (such as with your EV) becomes profitable
+- Smart consumption control (like with your EV) becomes profitable

-Bidirectional charging makes it possible to use your own generated power at times when your energy is most valuable .
+Bidirectional charging allows you to use your own generated power at times when your energy is most valuable .

-This is how smart return via your electric car works
+This is how smart energy returns via your electric car work

 With bidirectional charging, you can charge your car with solar energy during the day and use that power at home in the evening – or feed it back into the grid during peak rates.
-Combine this with a dynamic energy contract , and you earn money on your timing:
+Combine this with a dynamic energy contract , and you'll earn money from your timing:

 - Charge cheaply when the electricity price is low (for example at night or when there is a lot of sun/wind)